AgroFund-Algeria2-0/IOT/IOT-main/README.md

 - Humidity threshold: Below 40%
 - Each zone operates independently, allowing for microclimate management
 - Remote monitoring via cloud dashboard provides real-time data access

-## Conclusion

-This smart irrigation system represents a practical IoT solution for the AgroFund DZ platform, providing both investors and farmers with valuable transparency, efficiency, and cost savings.
-By enabling remote monitoring and automated control, it addresses key concerns in agricultural investment while maintaining a low cost structure that makes it accessible to farmers at all levels.